Bound by Corruption by BelovedStranger

 He’d never thought to play such a game.
 Not until her.

 Sesshomaru remembered the moment he’d become aware of Kagome’s predicament.
-He’d been passing through the area when he sensed a welling of wicked intent.
-And pure light.
-Curiosity had drawn him, amusement swift on its heels.
+He’d been passing through the area when he’d sensed a welling of wicked intent.
+And a flicker of pure light.
+Curiosity had drawn him, amusement swift on its heels at what he’d found.
 Dozens of humans had been converging on a small shrine, their repulsive intentions all too clear.
 There had been no pity in his heart for the shrine maiden’s fate, only cruel indifference—and a faint feeling of comeuppance.

-The maiden’s fear was palatable, along with a fierce determination.
+The miko’s fear had been palatable, along with a fierce determination.
 The scent of her desire for survival had been cloyingly sweet.
 Decedent.

 An idea had sparked, one worth the nuisance of dispatching such unworthy foe.
-And yet, he could not deny the thrill at killing—for her.
+And yet, he could not deny the thrill of killing—for her.

-Their deaths were an initiation that would lead Kagome into a broader world, one far more satisfying than the restricted confines she’d been forced to bear.
+Their deaths had been an initiation for his little miko, a means for him to lead her into a broader world, one far more satisfying than the restricted confines she’d been forced to bear.
 He was liberating her.
-She just didn’t understand—yet.
+She just didn’t understand it yet.

 He sensed it.
 The darkness inside of him had recognized a similar stirring, though small, from her.
 A kinship—of wickedness.
 His body reacted to their shared affinity, making him swell and harden—with need.
 Yes, he would have her.
 Then he would discard her.
-But only after she’d given everything she had to give, to him.
+But only after she’d given him everything she had to give.
 Willingly.

 Unable to stay away, he padded over to the sleeping girl, before shifted to his human form.
 As if compelled, he reached out, stroking her soft cheek.
 When she made a soft noise, he stilled.
 She did not wake but settled, her lashes flickering as though she dreamed.
 Her pulse drew his attention.
 So much so, he traced the throbbing point lightly.
 The memory of her blood heated his own.
 It had been but a taste, and he was eager for another, deeper sampling.

-His caress moved to the edge of her haori, tracing the V of flesh.
-Temptation beckoned, to reveal more of her smooth, satiny skin.
+His caress moved to the edge of her haori, tracing the V of flesh at her throat.
+Temptation beckoned, the desire to reveal more of her smooth, satiny skin.
 A compulsion he didn’t understand.
 A part of him hated her for the power she seemed to have over him.
 What was it about her that drew him to her?

 Perhaps, when her soul was as black as his own, he would kill her for this affront.